mrsonne/hubit/README.md

 ### Caching

 #### Model level caching.
-By default hubit `never` saves results internally.
-A `hubit` model can, however, write results to disk automatically by using the `set_caching_level` method.
+By default hubit `never` caches results internally.
+A `hubit` model can, however, write results to disk automatically by setting the caching level using the `set_caching_level` method.
 Results can be saved either in an `incremental` fashion or `after_execution`.
 Results caching is useful when you want to avoid spending time calculating the same results multiple times.
-Another use case is when a calculation need to be stopped before it is finished or when a calculation crashes.
-In such cases the calculation can be restarted from the last saved results object.
+A use case for  `incremental` caching is when a calculation is stopped (computer shutdown, keyboard interrupt, exception raised) before the response has been generated.
+In such cases the calculation can be restarted from the cached results object.
 The overhead introduced by caching makes it especially useful for CPU bound models.

 __Warning__.
 Cached results are tied only to the content of the model configuration file and the model input. `hubit` does not check if the underlying calculation code has changed.
 Therefore, using results caching while components are in development is not recommended.